denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 int(const char*, const char*, const int);
 ```

-Comparing to Java methods that accepting the varargs, it's obvious that it does not relate to the C variadic function because varargs always have type (`Object... varargs`) definition.
+Compared to Java methods that accept the varargs, it's obvious that it does not relate to the C variadic function because varargs always have a type (`Object... varargs`) definition.
-Java varargs does not directly map to the C variadic arguments because the ability to invoke a _variable typed arity_ (vararg) method is a Java langauge feature described in [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.12.2.4).
+Java varargs do not directly map to the C variadic arguments because the ability to invoke a _variable typed arity_ (vararg) method is a Java language feature described in [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.12.2.4).
-It means that Java compiler will create a generic representation of a Java method that accepts the varargs in bytecode while the JVM will handle the invocation of such method using runtime-based arguments  (types, order and quantity).
+It means that the Java compiler will create a generic representation of a Java method that accepts the varargs in bytecode while the JVM will handle the invocation of such method using runtime-based arguments  (types, order, and quantity).

 ### C code in Java

-The takeaway is that Java runtime can handle dynamic varargs at the runtime, but it's not the thing for C because the variadic argument types, order, and quantity definition happen at compile time.
+The takeaway is that the Java runtime can handle dynamic varargs at the runtime.
+However, it's not the thing for C because the variadic argument types, order, and quantity definition happen at compile time.
-However, if we would compare Java varargs to the C variadic arguments written using the Foreign Function & Memory API it would be clear that a developer have to do exactly what the C compiler does against programs written in C.
+However, if we would compare Java varargs to the C variadic arguments written using the Foreign Function & Memory API it would be clear that a developer has to do exactly what the C compiler does against programs written in C.
 In this context, think about **Linker** as the C compiler and the **FunctionDescriptor** as a hint to the compiler explaining how a native function would be invoked.
-It appears to be that the Foreign Function & Memory API mission is to let developers write C programs in Java and compile these programs in Java runtime.
+It appears to be that the Foreign Function & Memory API's mission is to let developers write C programs in Java and compile these programs in Java runtime.

-The reason why Part 2 was focused on a function descriptor declaration as on the most important component of the native function invocation.
+The reason why Part 2 was focused on a function descriptor declaration as to the most important component of the native function invocation.
 But now we know that the **FunctionDescriptor** is the equivalent of the C source code that still has to be compiled in Java runtime.
 The sooner this happens, the less impact the compiling will cause on the application runtime.
 So, a function descriptor must be "compiled" into the method handle as early as possible:
 ```java
 class PrintfImpls {